bosoninfo/Resource_Power-BI-Desktop/Chapter02/README.md

 Lastly, we'll cover the process of opening and modifying existing Power BI files (PBIX) or Excel data models, as well as changing the data source for a PBIX file.
 This is particularly useful when you need to update the data source or path, or when transferring files between different users or systems.

+By the end of this chapter, you'll be confident in connecting to a wide range of data sources and managing your data effectively within Power BI Desktop.
+So let's dive in and start unlocking the power of your data!

 ---
 |Table of Sections|